mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 One reason is that we have no idea on how the algorithm should behave.
 Another reason is that the parts of machine learning models are adaptive and depend on each other during training, loss function, weighting and adjusting hyperparameters.
 If a part failed, others part do not stop, instead, they continue their calculations with false measurements.

 ### Cite some debugging strategies.
 Which debugging strategy was used in the StreetView project?
 1. Visualize the model in action to look beyond quantitative performance and evaluate the output of the model.
-But here, make sure that good results may be misleading. <\br>
+But here, make sure that good results may be misleading.
-2. Visualize the worst mistakes to unveil mistakes, e.g. in data preprocessing and labels (used in the Street View project). <\br>
+2. Visualize the worst mistakes to unveil mistakes, e.g. in data preprocessing and labels (used in the Street View project).
-3. Reason about software using training and test error to detect clues in software implementations e.g. reloading a model after saving it does not work properly. <\br>
+3. Reason about software using training and test error to detect clues in software implementations e.g. reloading a model after saving it does not work properly.
 4. Fit a tiny dataset: by fitting only 1 example to the model which should classify it correctly.
 If it does not, use autoencoders to regenerate the same example.
-If it does not work, there is a problem with the software. <\br>
+If it does not work, there is a problem with the software.
-5. Compare back-propagated derivatives to numerical derivatives. <\br>
+5. Compare back-propagated derivatives to numerical derivatives.
-6. Monitor histograms of activations and gradient: tells if the units of activation functions saturate and how much they do that. <\br>
+6. Monitor histograms of activations and gradient: tells if the units of activation functions saturate and how much they do that.
 ### Is it sufficient to look at the model’s output to make sure that the model works?
 No, because the bug is not necessarily seen from the output.
 Sometimes, the output looks accurate, but there are still mistakes in the model.